 What are the symptoms of mesothelioma?

 Mesothelioma develops slowly.
-Symptoms may take 20 to 50 years to appear.
-Symptoms may include:
+Symptoms may take 20 to 50 years to appear and can mimic those of other conditions.
+Mesothelioma symptoms may include:

 - Abdominal bloating